Arthamys/pay-engine/README.md

 # Improvements

-So far, these structures only store data in memory.
+- [ ] So far, these structures only store data in memory.
 This approach is not scalable, as the number of transactions grow.
 To make these structures more scalable, we could move the backing storage of the _TransactionLog_ to a database that is well tuned for writes, as we would most likely append data often, and query only for disputes.

+- [ ] The Fixtures used for testing could be better.
+We could imagine a system where we can create a simple list of transactions using macros. (transactions!(deposit!(1, 10.1), deposit!(2, 4.0), withdraw!(1, 44.134533))) -> Input Transactions to the engine

+- [ ] There is no good benchmarking suite yet.
+We could try fuzzing a large number of order to check the correct scalability of the program.